danielsflavia/algolia-connector/docs/endpoints.md

 | `/filter`              | Most used filters (by attribute)       | *not yet documented*       |
 | `/filter/schema`       | Schema for filter attributes           | —                          |

----

-### Tip
-Use the `/schema` endpoints to inspect available fields, data types, and primary keys for joining metrics in Polars or SQL-like analysis.
+> Use the `/schema` endpoints to inspect available fields, data types, and primary keys for joining metrics in Polars or SQL-like analysis.